MathieuAvila/milendall/README.rst

 Maze description
 ----------------

-Maze is made of rooms.
+Mazes are made of rooms.
 Each room is connected to others through portals.
+Each room is euclidean by nature.
+Each room has its own gravity rules, those can be dynamic.

+Gates are "portals" between rooms.
+Objects that pass through them can be rescaled.
+They can connect two rooms from any space to any other space so can make the whole world (maze) non-euclidean, although they seem to be directly connected.
+Examples:

+- can connect a room to a distant one (simple case)
+- can shift axes in any way: go through a door that makes fall from the roof of another room
+- can be symmetrical: you enter where you leave, like a mirror
+- can connect the same room to itself
+- can be visible on one side and invisible on the other
+- can be traversable on one side and not in the other direction

+"Triggers" are elements of rooms that triggers changes in gates properties: traversable, visibility.

 Rooms
 .....

 Each room has gravity rules that can change dynamically.
 Ex: a room where each wall attracts, a room like a planet.
-Each room has a fixed list of portals
-Each room has a list of “configurations”.
-Each configuration has a subset of the original objects and portals.
+Each room has a fixed list of portals.

 Rooms have both:

 - a structural aspect, as they give bounds to objects
 - a graphical aspect, as they provide a visual rendering

+Other properties:

+- gravity rules, based on objects location, velocity, weight (but does this value has any sense at all ?).
+- enclosed objects: bonuses, ennemies
+- triggers: activable by user to change gates properties

 Portals
 .......